mattdotmatt/Allium/README.md

 The app will comprise the following components:

 * Web service using NancyFx
-* Fronmt end using Xamarin
+* Front end using Xamarin

 Ok, that shallot.